-The process involves conceiving, specifications, designing, programming, documenting, testing, and launching.
+2. The process involves conceiving specifications, designing, programming, documenting, testing, and launching.

-App development usually has a faster release cycle, with updates, and new versions released more frequently.
+4. App development usually has a faster release cycle, with updates and new versions released more frequently.

-Software development has relatively longer release cycle as it involves intense coding and specifications to be met.
+4. Software development has a relatively longer release cycle as it involves intense coding and specifications to be met.

 What are the types of application development?

-Following are the various types of applications that can be developed.
+The different types of applications that can be developed are,

 Rapid Application Development (RAD) is a more flexible method of app development that focuses on speeding up the development process without compromising quality.
 In this approach, developers can accelerate their feedback, make multiple iterations, and roll out updates without starting from scratch every time.
 This helps in achieving a more quality-focused output that also meets the demands of end-user requirements.
 Keeping speed and agility as precedence, RAD enables developers to deliver project outcomes in a matter of weeks or even days.

 Custom app development is a tailored method of designing and deploying applications for specific users to fulfill business requirements.
 This app development method has a narrow focus and is opted for by organizations looking to address a particular need or objective.
-This approach offers functionalities that an off-the-shelf solution doesn't and gives developers the ability to create and deploy apps by precisely replicating the idea conceived.
+This approach offers functionalities that an off-the-shelf solution doesn't and allows developers to create and deploy apps by precisely replicating the idea conceived.

 Custom apps are mostly built by in-house developers who know the requirements in and out or outsourced to a third party.